 The Sysdig platform uses a concurrent licensing model in determining when to allow an installed agent to connect to the back-end servers and report on host metrics.
 This means you can install Sysdig agents onto any number of instances.
-However, only the licensed number of agents will be allowed to connect and send metrics for recording and reporting.
+However, only the licensed number of agents (up to reserved & on-demand limit) will be allowed to connect and send metrics for recording and reporting.

-Multiple Installs: An agent is essentially an “install” of the software.
-If your system changes external IP addresses, or if you shut down a VM image and bring it back up elsewhere, this will remain the same agent connection.
+Multiple Installs: An agent is essentially installing a software.
+If your system changes external IP addresses, or if you shut down a Virtual Machine (VM) image and bring it back up elsewhere, this will remain the same agent connection.
 However, identical installs that are simultaneously sending data (usually an accident) will be considered two connections.
-A MAC address is used to identify a host for licensing purposes.
+A Media Access Control (MAC) address is used to identify a host for licensing purposes.

 Time Lag for License Release: When shutting down a host for any reason, the agent’s license will not be immediately released.
 This permits the agent to retain its licensing slot for short outages or a reboot.
 The time-out interval can take up to 20 minutes, and if the connection has not been re-established within the interval the license will be released for use by the next host waiting to connect.

-The Compute Resources bar displays the compute resources used for all connected cloud accounts combined.
-At this time, it shows the usage, but not the entitlement.
+The Compute Resources bar displays the combined compute resources in use for all the connected Cloud accounts.

-Contact your Sysdig sales representative if you need to license more compute resources.
+Contact your Sysdig representative if you need to license additional compute resources.

 Sysdig Monitor allows you to consume and store custom metrics through a flexible and cost-effective Time Series Billing model aligned with your usage.
 With an enhanced billing experience, you can view your time-series consumption at a glance, analyze trends, and change subscription plans if need be.